 - Time: This hike takes roughly 30 minutes to complete, offering beautiful views of – you guessed it – gorgeous red cliffs.

 Moderate Short Hike: Ricardo Camp South Loop Trail

 - Type: Loop

 - Time: Roughly 30 minutes to complete.
-The scenery is breathtaking, and the trail is moderate.
+The desert scenery stretches out for miles around you, and the trail is moderate.

 - Distance: 8.8mile